Saabbir/saabbir.github.io/content/work/cesppa-prototype.md

 ---
 createdAt: 01/09/2021
 title: CESPPA Prototype
-highlight: CESPPA first landing page.
+highlight: First version of CESPPA homepage
 description: CESPPA prototype was the initial version of the cesppa.com website, designed and built by me.
 type: Contract
 coverImg: cesppa-prototype-cover.png